yetibot/yetibot/README.md

 You can treat yetibot as a communal command line.
 It works well for:

- - teaching (how to run internal automation, language evaluation for JS, Scala, Clojure)
+ - **teaching**: how to run internal automation, language evaluation for JS, Scala, Clojure
- - productivity (automating things around Jenkins, JIRA, running SSH commands on various servers, and interacting with internal APIs via private yetibot plugins)
+ - **productivity**: automating things around Jenkins, JIRA, running SSH commands on various servers, and interacting with internal APIs via private yetibot plugins
- - fun (google image search, gif lookups, meme generation)
+ - **fun**: google image search, gif lookups, meme generation

 In addition to a wealth of commands (see `!help all` to view them), it supports unix-style piping and arbitrarily-nested sub expressions.